Planning for Mini-Migration - Joomla 3.10.x to 4.x

 - Determine if you really need all the extensions you are using.
 Could it be that Joomla 4 has built in features that could eliminate the use of a third-party extension?

 - Take a look at your Categories and Articles.
 Is there clean-up that needs to be done so that you don’t migrate unnecessary content?

 - What about your template?
 If you purchased your template from a third-party source, is there a 4.x version released for it?
 Would you like to continue using it?
 Is there an upgrade path published by the developer?
 Is the new version of it responsive?
 Is your template a custom template?
 Or was it heavily customised from a third-party template?
+The Joomla core template for Joomla 3.x, Protostar is NOT compatible with Joomla 4.
+Upon migration it will disappear.
+Using the Joomla core template for Joomla 4.x, Cassiopeia might be an option for you.
 For an expansion of Template based considerations, see Template Considerations During Migration.

 - If you are changing out your template for a new one, will it require any new images?
 For example, if your current site has a white background and your logo or other images are .jpg images with a white background it won’t look very nice against a new template with an off-white or coloured background.

 - If you redesign or make changes to your site design or navigation, will you have obsolete pages that will require a redirect?
 If so, document them.
 A spreadsheet is helpful for documenting links that will need to change.